 • Many filers rush forming their LLC and then later want to change their New Jersey LLC name.
 While an LLC name change can be done, it’s a major pain and it’s better to solidify your choice before filing.
 Changing an LLC name in NJ requires you to file an amendment with the Division of Revenue, update the IRS, update the bank, and update the Division of Taxation.
 It’s a lot easier to think of a solid LLC name from the start and not have to change it later.
 We recommend reading how to come up with a good business name for some LLC naming tips.

 • The New Jersey Division of Revenue requires you to list a Registered Agent in your LLC’s Certificate of Formation (also known as your Public Records Filing).

-• A New Jersey Registered Agent is a person or company designated to receive your LLC’s notices from the Division and any legal mail (called Service of Process) in case your business is involved in a lawsuit.
+• A New Jersey Registered Agent is a person or company designated to receive your LLC’s notices from the Division of Revenue and any legal mail (called Service of Process) in case your business is involved in a lawsuit.

 • Your New Jersey Registered Agent should have a physical address within the state (PO Boxes are not allowed) where Service of Process and other documents can be received.

 • Who can be your LLC’s Registered Agent in New Jersey?

 Option #1 is for you to be your LLC’s Registered Agent.

 Option #2 is for a friend or family member to be your LLC’s Registered Agent.

 Option #3 is to hire a Commercial Registered Agent.
 Hiring a Commercial Registered Agent is a good idea if you don’t have an address in the state or if you prefer to keep your address off public records.